 Relevance and Use

 Conditional probability is used for risk management by assessing the probability of risk.
 Risk is assessed by using the probability of event and loss gave the impact has happened.
-It can be in several forms like assessing the financial loss of the insurance company given an event that has already happened or assessing the risk of a farmer depending on weather conditions.
+It can be in several forms, like assessing the financial loss of the insurance company given an event that has already happened or assessing the risk of a farmer depending on weather conditions.
 By assessing the risk, a company/ individual can manage the risk by analyzing its impact.

 If the impact of any one event is dependent on the other event, the conditional probability of each event is calculated with all the possible combinations.

-This has been a guide to Conditional Probability and its definition.
-Here we discuss the formula of conditional probability calculation along with practical examples and downloadable excel template.
+This article has been a guide to Conditional Probability and its definition.
+Here we discuss the formula of conditional probability calculation along with practical examples and a downloadable excel template.
 You may also have a look at the following articles –